TrainsForever/TrainsForever-Archive/ns-1067-reading.md

 🏷️ Railfan Companion: Alex

+## 📅 Latest Documented Catch

+**May 2023**

+The most recent documented catch of NS 1067 occurred in May 2023.

 📝 This section highlights one of the best photographs documenting this locomotive.
 Each exhibit will feature a different image chosen from my personal archive.

 ## 📝 Curator's Notes